 In December 2007 we moved to Sarasota, Florida, where we opened Kroaky’s Karaoke, Florida’s first private room karaoke business in November 2008.
 The best way to follow Kroaky’s is to join its Facebook group.

-In 2011 Mark created Sweepr, an iPhone game, which sold 39 copies!
+In 2011 Mark created Sweepr, an iPhone game (currently not available).

 We were married in Hawaii in 1995.
 We have two children.